Borage oil is an extract made from the seeds of the Borago officinalis plant.

 Common oral supplement side effects

 Oral borage oil supplements can still pose the risk of minor side effects.
-These include:
+Though there isn’t research to confirm them, some side effects may include:

 Allergic reaction signs